-If the behaviour continues, the Head Teacher or Chair of Governors will write to the Complaint explaining that their behaviour is unreasonable and asking them to change it.
-If the behaviour is not modified, the School will take some or all of the following actions as necessary, having regard to the nature of the Complainant’s behaviour and the effect on the school community:
+If the behaviour continues, the Head Teacher or Chair of Governors will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
+If the behaviour is not modified, the School will take some or all of the following actions as necessary, having regard to the nature of the complainant’s behaviour and the effect on the school community:

 - In response to any serious incident of aggression or violence, the concerns and actions taken will be put in writing immediately and the police will be informed.

 - The complainant may be asked to leave the school premises immediately (if their behaviour is a cause for concern and may be placing pupils, staff and other members of the community at risk).
 Refusal may result in notification to the police.